 'Idiots, the lot of them.'
 He thought as he dug the tip of his boot into the grass; uprooting a small patch, creating a divot.

 "The earth has a check in station, right?
 Just wish him back there!"
-Vegeta groused, mentally cursing himself for suggesting something that would aid the humans in their humanitarianism.
-They were all a bunch of weaklings.
+Vegeta groused, mentally cursing himself for suggesting something that would aid the Earthlings in their humanitarian acts.
+They were all a bunch of sentimental weaklings.

 He went back to digging his boot into the already dirty hole; seemingly fascinated by the carnage.

 His eyes shot upward, and came to rest on the abomination known as Kakkarot's offspring.
 The whelp had his hand outstretched in some gesture that was foreign to him.
 He was in no mood to decipher it's meaning, and felt no need to socialize with a child that was not his own.
 His first instinctual urge was to wipe the brat from existence, but at present he saw no harm in letting the pup live.
 Vegeta was keenly aware that he possessed certain traits that his people found unusual, especially for one of his rank, but his reasoning had been muddied up under Frieza's control.
 He wasn't feeling quite himself, and was extremely out of sorts.
 He didn't know how to handle the gravity of being free to make his own decisions, and quite frankly, wasn't sure how to.
 The uncertainty of his future, and his ability to cope with ultimate freedom being more than he wanted to think about caused his brain to subconsciously switch to auto pilot; he did what came natural.
 He defended himself.

 He backhanded the child's small fist, and turned his head with a growl .
 Hopefully the mutt would get the hint to retreat, and thankfully he did.
 Once the child was a safe distance away, Vegeta allowed his mind to wonder.